garnaat/kappa/README.md

 function that prints out the ``event`` (the data) passed to the function.
 And finally, we can see the Response from the function which, for now, is just a hard-coded data structure returned by the function.

+Need to make a change in your function, your list of resources, or your function configuration?
+Just go ahead and make the change and then re-run the ``deploy`` command:

+    $ kappa deploy

+Kappa will figure out what has changed and make the necessary updates for you.

 That gives you a quick overview of kappa.
 To learn more about it, I recommend you check out the tutorial.